Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If a snake eats often, they may get enough moisture from the animals that they consume.
 Therefore, much of their liquid waste will be released at the same time as the solid stuff.
 It may appear that your snake doesn’t urinate at all in these situations.

-On the other hand, some snakes go long times between meals and need to drink plenty of water.
-These snakes may pass waste that is just liquid.
+On the other hand, some snakes go a long time between meals and need to drink plenty of water.
+These snakes may pass through waste that is just liquid.

 Western Black-necked garter snake_Luis Mac_Shutterstock